-A liability is recognized for benefits that correspond to the employees with respect to wages and salaries, annual vacations, social security contributions, vacations and bonuses, shares in profits, in the service period in which it is provided for the undiscounted amount for the benefits that are expected to be paid for that service.
+A liability is recognized for benefits that correspond to the employees with respect to wages and salaries, annual vacations, social security contributions, vacations and bonds, participations in profits, in the service period in which it is provided for the amount not discounted for the benefit that are expected to be paid for that service.

-The liabilities recognized for the short-term employee benefits are valued at the undiscounted amount for the benefits that are expected to be paid for this service.
+The liabilities recognized by the short-term employee benefits are valued at the undiscounted amount for the benefits that are expected to be paid for this service.